Please fill out the form below and we will be in touch to arrange a visit.

 As a department, we also offer the chance to enter national competitions, in order to test student knowledge and skills against other schools.
 One such event is the BASE Accountancy completion, where student must analyse a failing business and suggest solutions to the problem.

 The Department comprises of two PhD qualified specialists, who are committed to sharing their own enthusiasm for and knowledge Chemistry of the subject, to students of all ages.
-Dr Wright is the Head of Department and he is assisted by Dr Grooby.
-The department has a full-time technician, Mr Cole, who was a teacher for 30 years.
+Dr Wright is the Head of Department and he is assisted by Mr Williamson.

 We study the Activate Science course in Year 6 and continue to do so throughout Years 7 and 8 as Maths, literacy and working scientifically are embedded throughout.
 This course helps develop skills necessary for studying Science at a higher level and students have a wide ranging heavily kinaesthetic learning experience.